stevejefferies/wtw-tech-test/README.md

 ## Prerequisites

-**Operating System** - although tested on Windows 10 only, this solution should work on any operating system which supported by node.js and Chrome.
+**Operating System** - although tested on Windows 10 only, this solution should work on any operating system which supports by node.js and Chrome.

 **Browsers** - this solution targets Chrome as a browser only, you need to have Chrome installed.
 It is recommended that you upgrade to the latest version for the release channel you are using.
-Beta and Canary release channels should work provided you are using a compatible version of chromedriver (see installation steps).
+Beta and Canary release channels should work provided you are using a compatible version of chromedriver (see installation steps). **Note:** the solution targets Chrome 75 - you need to ensure you are using the correct version of chromedriver and update package.json accordingly if you are using another version. (see section on Chromedriver below for details).

 ## Installation
 1. Clone this repository: